BurntSushi/rebar/BUILD.md

 `rebar` is the harness tool used to gather measurements and compare results.
 The harness tool itself doesn't have any explicit knowledge about regex engines or even benchmarks.
-It just knows how to read a directory full of TOML files, and those TOML files define the benchmarks and tell `rebar` to run a particular regex engine.
+It just knows how to read a directory full of TOML files, and those TOML files define the benchmarks and tell `rebar` how to run a particular regex engine.

 Unless you're [building your own benchmark suite](BYOB.md), it's likely that `rebar` will not be useful as a tool on its own.
 Instead, you'll want the